 - Subdivision name, phase, lot, and street address.

 Building In A Flood Zone

 If you want to apply for a building permit in a flood zone, you will have to submit an elevation certificate.
 The certificate shows how your house’s elevation compares to the base flood elevation on a flood map.
-This determines your property’s floor risk as well as the sum you’ll need to pay for a flood insurance policy.
+This determines your property’s flood risk as well as the sum you’ll need to pay for a flood insurance policy.
 So why does the Lafayette Parish need an elevation certificate for approving new builds and remodels?
 Construction projects, especially an add-on can change the house’s lowest point of elevation, influencing its flood risk.
 When the Permitting Department reviews your application, they will also take this into consideration.
 You can check whether your property is located in a flood zone on FEMA’s flood maps.
 For comparison, not all projects in flood zones need an elevation certificate.
 In Vermilion, you are required an elevation only if you plan to build an addition which costs less than 50% of your home’s current value.

 Ask For Help

 The city of Lafayette provides a Residential Plan Review.
 This is obligatory for self-contractors and new ones, but it can be scheduled by anybody at anytime.
 This process will enable you to directly speak to an employee from the Permitting Department who will review your building plan and discuss it with you in detail.
 Each home remodel is unique and takes place in unique circumstances.
 Whether at your parish’s permitting department or from expert builders and architects, it’s better to seek expert advice and save yourself complications later on.
 If you are unsure whether you need to apply for a permit or hesitant about the process, feel free to give us a call.
 Passion Home Design is a company experienced in architectural and interior design.
-We know the building codes and regulation in Lafayette as we have had years of first-hand experience.
+We know the building codes and regulation in Lafayette, and various surrounding parishes, as we have had years of first-hand experience.